-These almond muffins are not your traditional whole wheat muffins like whole wheat apple muffins or whole wheat pumpkin muffins!
+These almond muffins are not your traditional whole wheat muffins like healthy apple muffins or healthy pumpkin muffins!
 Made with almond flour (just ground up almonds and no worries I won’t be switching to arrowroot powder or tapioca starch any time soon), organic almond extract and coconut flakes, these blueberry and cherry almond muffins turned out exceptionally fluffy and OMG delicious!!!
 The edges reminded me of a cake my mom used to make with very well whipped eggs, butter and flour; similar to my healthy almond cake.

 In the past 2 weeks I made these almond meal muffins 3 times and every time they were gone in 1 day!
 I also made them into a coffee cake but for some reason my kids wouldn’t eat it (however this whole wheat coffee cake with berries flew off the shelf).
 Huh?!
 Just the concept of muffins is half deal done.
 We are so much more muffin family than anything cake.

 It is strawberry season and I finally found local organic strawberries.
 4 of us ate 20 lbs of them in 4 days.
 I have been thinking a lot about making this recipe into upside down strawberry coffee cake or just with strawberries on top, and came to a conclusion we are such raw strawberry people!
 We just eat strawberries and don’t really like to cook them.
 However, I used strawberries twice this season in a healthy cobbler recipe.

 So, for the almond muffins I went with my never failing me frozen organic berries.
 You don’t have to thaw them and ANY berries really work, even fresh.